Alice Hicks

 Close up shot

-The mum will not be in the house so the girl will feel alone so the close up shot will allow the audience to see the anxious expression on her face.
+house so the girl will feel alone so the close up shot will allow the audience

-Lucy entering bedroom/dog entering
+Lucy entering bedroom/dog

 Medium shot

-A medium shot will be used so that you can see Lucy as well whilst the dog is entering the bedroom as well.
+that you can see Lucy as well whilst the dog is entering the bedroom as well.

 Children playing and laughing